 - Go Heavy.
 Be sure to use solid-core interior doors with exterior jams that have been soundproofed with effective seals.
 The heavier the door, the better.

 - Add Weight and Damping.
-Adding Green Glue Compound and a layer of MDF to the door can boost sound isolation performance.
-Check with the door manufacturer to ensure the hinges can support the extra load.
+Adding Green Glue Compound and a layer of MDF or mass loaded vinyl to the door can boost sound isolation performance.

 - Communicating Doors.
 If a door connects two rooms directly, two communicating doors typically work much better than even the best single door.
 Communicating doors form an airlock that isolates noise effectively.
 It really depends on the quality of the doors.
-A single good door is going to be better than two poorly sealed doors and all of Hush City’s solid core and communicating doors are built sturdy by soundproofing professionals!
+A single good door is going to be better than two poorly sealed doors.

 - Deconstruct Your Ducts.
 Noise traveling through ductwork can be very difficult to isolate.
 Some tips to consider include the following: